all-birds birds

 photo by Hagerty, Ryan U.S. Fish and Wildlife

-They are 9 to 11 inches about the same size as a Robin but a bit slimmer.
+Mockingbirds are 9 to 11 inches about, the same size as a robin, but a bit slimmer.
 The birds are grayish above with a slight buff color on the under parts.
-There are white patches on dark wings and tail.
-The wing patterns are conspicuous in flight and wing isplays.
+There are white patches on dark wings, and tail.
+The wing patterns are conspicuous in flight, and wing displays.
 Younger birds will be brown with spotted breasts.

 Several states claim this as their state bird: